joelabc/joelabc/content/_index.md

 {{% /details %}}

 {{% details title="What" closed="true" %}}
-This site is a blog, portfolio, gallery, review forum, update board and moreThe current framework is based on what excites me the most.
+This site is a blog, portfolio, gallery, review forum, update board and more.
+The current framework is based on what excites me the most.
 {{% /details %}}

 {{% details title="How" closed="true" %}}